 Prototyping requires everyone associated with the project to collaborate and work together and deliver their honest feedback.
-By giving the end-users and all the stakeholders a chance to interact and comment on the product, the chances of it not meeting their expectations reduce drastically.
+By giving the end-users and stakeholders a chance to interact and comment on the product, the chances of it not meeting their expectations reduce drastically.

 Examples of Rapid Prototyping

 Rapid prototyping allows teams to create at least a workable version of the product.
-The necessary elements of the final product such as a functional UI for any software must be present in the prototype.
+The necessary elements of the final product, such as a functional UI for any software, must be present in the prototype.

 Q: When do you need Rapid Prototyping?